-While there are some elements of the original Battlefleet Gothic Armada game that were arguably better, Armada 2 gets to claim the top spot as it has received a lot more love and support, with every major 40K faction represented at launch.
+While some elements of the original Battlefleet Gothic Armada game were arguably better, Armada 2 gets to claim the top spot as it has received much more love and support, with every significant 40K faction represented during the game’s launch.
 Inspired (but not a direct translation) by Games Workshops’ tabletop fleet-based tabletop game of the same name, Armada is an RTS game where you command fleets of grimdark warships and fight it out in space.

-The undisputed king of 40K PC games still remains Relic’s masterpiece in the original Dawn of War.
-Based on the award winning Company of Heroes format of real-time tactics games, it allows you to experience the visceral, bombastic action of the far future in gritty tactical action.
-The original release featured Orks, Space Marines, Chaos Marines, and Eldar, but over time and expansions the Imperial Guard, T’au, Necrons, Dark Eldar, and even the Sisters of Battle were added as additional playable races via expansions.
+The undisputed king of Warhammer 40K games remains Relic’s masterpiece in the original Dawn of War.
+Based on the award-winning Company of Heroes format of real-time tactics games, it allows you to experience the visceral, bombastic action of the far future in gritty tactical action.
+The original release featured Orks, Space Marines, Chaos Marines, and Eldar.
+Over time, expansions added factions such as the Imperial Guard, T’au, Necrons, Dark Eldar, and even the Sisters of Battle as additional playable races via expansions.

 While the original game followed Company of Heroes’ model of linear missions for its campaign, the later spin-offs would experiment with campaign meta-layers, with Soulstorm seeing you fight over an entire system.
-These higher-level design concepts haven’t been Relic’s strongpoint before now, but the studio is fully embracing the challenge with how it’s approaching Company of Heroes 3.
+Dawn of War got two sequels that were drastically different to the original, and if we’re honest, they’re pretty good games, but we much prefer the first.

 Warhammer 40,000: Battlesector

-Despite our guarded Battlesector review, this gets a place on the list for two key reasons.
-Firstly, between the points-based army setup, the wargear options, and the turn-based design this is an excellent distillation of the tabletop game.
+Despite our guarded Battlesector review, this is on the list for two key reasons.
+Firstly, between the points-based army setup, the wargear options, and the turn-based design, this is an excellent distillation of the tabletop game.
 Secondly, if you like Space Marines and Space Marine (above) wasn’t enough, this does make you feel very good about everyone’s favourite 40K faction.

 Warhammer 40,000: Inquisitor – Martyr

-The game can be played in solo, or co-op with up to three other players, and there are three classes you can choose from.
+You can play the game solo or co-op with up to three other players, and there are three classes you can choose from.
 There’s also a battle barge’s worth of micro-DLC packs that offer extra missions and other things to keep you entertained.
-These minor expansions support all of the free content updates Inquisitor – Martyr has received since releasing in 2018, and is overall a refreshing departure from the kinds of warhammer games we typically get.
+These minor expansions support all of the free content updates Inquisitor – Martyr has had since its release in 2018 and is, overall, a refreshing departure from the kinds of Warhammer games we typically get.

 Warhammer 40,000: Chaos Gate – Daemonhunters

-Daemonhunters’ greatest strengths don’t come from its satisfying management interfaces or its chaotic tactical battles, however, but from the fact that it manages to condense some very dense lore and mechanics into an experience that’s readable, and surprisingly efficient at teaching the player how to play the game.
-As our Chaos Gate – Daemonhunters review shows, there are some rough edges to iron out, but this is a surprisingly good Warhammer 40k game that takes an easy spot on this list.
+Daemonhunters’ greatest strengths don’t come from its satisfying management interfaces or chaotic tactical battles, however, but from the fact that it manages to condense some very dense lore and mechanics into an experience that’s readable and surprisingly efficient at teaching the player how to play the game.
+As our Chaos Gate – Daemonhunters review shows, there are some rough edges to iron out, but this is a surprisingly good Warhammer 40K game that takes an easy spot on this list.

-And there you go, the best Warhammer 40K games on PC.
-There are more interesting projects on the horizon – Fatsharks’ Darktide (Vermintide but 40k) to name but one – so we imagine more faces may appear on this list in due course.
-In the meantime, why not check out some excellent management games, or perhaps you want some Warhammer games for a Games Workshop experience that’s less grim and dark.
+Those are the best Warhammer 40K games on PC.
+There are more interesting projects on the horizon, so we imagine more faces may appear on this list in due course.
+In the meantime, do check out some excellent management games if you’re into planning less violent endeavours.